mmiranda222/.statsuite/content/configurations/de-customisation.md

 ---

 ### Main Theme
-It is possible to change the default layout theme of the application, including four properties.<br>
+It is possible to change the default layout theme of the application, including four properties.
-You can add new entries in `dotstatsuite/data/<env>/configs/<tenant>/data-explorer/setting.json` and it will replace the default customisation. <br>
+You can add new entries in `dotstatsuite/data/<env>/configs/<tenant>/data-explorer/setting.json` and it will replace the default customisation.
 The default theme is applied if there is no theme added to the settings.json file.<br>

 * "theme":"layout" corresponds to the homepage background color and default font